-The discovery of Strasbourg’s old town and its picturesque atmosphere is a real enchantment.
+The discovery of the old town of Strasbourg and its picturesque atmosphere is a real enchantment.
 It is easy to understand the pride the Strasbourgeois feel for their city, given its considerable architectural heritage.

-Strasbourg is unveiled in the lively medieval backstreets, the ancient district of Petite France, the banks of the Ill River where you can happily stroll, the 142 metre-high gothic cathedral, its museums and their rich collections, and the famous “winstubs” wine cellars, friendly settings for Alsatian gastronomy.
+Strasbourg is unveiled in the lively medieval backstreets, the ancient district of Petite France, the banks of the Ill River where you can happily stroll, the lofty gothic cathedral, its museums and their rich collections, and the famous “winstubs” wine cellars, friendly settings for Alsatian gastronomy.

 The panoramic view from the top of the cathedral’s terrace allows you to see the characteristic traits of Old Strasbourg.
 The roofs are often striking and very steep, with their many small “sitting dog” or “training” (“Schleppganten”) windows.
 The roofs shelter several storeys of attics, which are pierced by small dormer windows.

-Rich in art and history, the old town stretches over the entire Grande Île, which itself was listed by UNESCO as World Heritage in 1988.
+Rich in art and history, the old town stretches over the entire Grande Île, which itself was listed as a World Heritage Site by UNESCO in 1988.
 Follow the guide to 9 landmarks of Strasbourg’s old town.